 Mentoring is integral for academic success, yet research faculty are often left to their own devices to learn effective mentoring through trial and error.
 To meet this need, the National Research Mentoring Network (NRMN) provides workshops that help mentors build a framework for effective and evidence-based research mentoring.
 Through case studies, activities and small-group discussions, these workshops aim to accelerate the acquisition of mentoring insights and cultivate effective mentee-mentor relationships.

-In this half-day workshop for faculty mentors of undergraduates in Maine INBRE and COBRE institutions, NRMN Master Facilitators Kermin Martinez Hernandez and Philip Cheng will focus on the key mentoring competencies that support effective communication to align expectations, address equity and inclusion, and promote productivity.
+In this half-day workshop for faculty mentors of undergraduates in the Maine and Northeast Regional INBRE and COBRE institutions, as well as other Maine institutions, NRMN Master Facilitators Kermin Martinez Hernandez and Philip Cheng will focus on the key mentoring competencies that support effective communication to align expectations, address equity and inclusion, and promote productivity.
 Participants will explore new approaches while working through mentoring challenges, reflect upon their mentoring experiences, and begin to refine their individual mentoring style.

 Philip Cheng, PhD is Senior Bioscientific Staff at the Henry Ford Health System, and also teaches at Wayne State University and University of Detroit Mercy.
 His training is in clinical psychology with specialty in sleep and circadian science.
 Dr. Cheng has funding from the NIH to examine sleep and circadian rhythms in the etiology of shift work disorder.
 Dr. Cheng has been involved with NRMN since 2014, and has expertise in facilitating research mentor training in both online synchronous and face-to-face environments.
 Dr. Cheng also has a specific interest in cultivating culturally aware and culturally responsive mentoring through an experientially-based curriculum.